I’m posting this poem in the knowledge that teens and tweens like to get creeped out for Halloween!

 To know he still is warm though I am cold.

 This article was posted on Sunday, October 10th, 2010 at 8:55 pm and is filed under Christina Rossetti, English, Halloween, Halloween Poems, Holiday Poems, Holidays Around the World, Languages, Mama Lisa, MP3's, Poems, Poetry, Poets, Recordings, Recordings of Poems.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply